 In this scenario, the euro would live on as a currency in Germany, France and other wealthier and more industrialized northern European countries.
 This alliance would require increased integration of fiscal policies to prevent future crises and strict budget and debt conditions.

-In effect, this would create an alliance of powerful Northern European economies, bordered by countries whose currencies hold little value.
+In effect, this would create an alliance of powerful northern European economies, bordered by countries whose currency holds little value.
 Income inequality would inevitably follow.
 Inflation would be a nearly impossible event.
 The continent would be separated into a collection of economic winners and losers.

 “They couldn’t put a firewall around Greece,” said Erik Jones, professor of European studies at the Johns Hopkins University SAIS Bologna Center, referring to Europe’s inability to corral the Greek debt crisis.
 “How are they going to contain Italy?
 They can’t.”

 The Italian bond market is enormous.
 Italy carries $2.6 trillion dollars in debt, the third largest market after the United States and Japan.
 But Italian gross domestic product is only $2 trillion, compared with a GDP of $15 trillion in the United States and $5.4 trillion in Japan.
 Italy can’t continue to service this debt without assistance, and the European Union doesn’t have the money or political will to bail out Italy.

 At the same time, prospects for economic growth in Italy are remote.
 Nearly 9 percent of Italians are unemployed, but many have simply stopped searching for work.
 The Italian economy has grown only 2.5 percent over the last decade.
 Exports and manufacturing, the drivers of economic growth in the 20th century, are down drastically in the last 10 years.